vshotarov/lamya/docs/source/get-started.rst

 The possibilities are literally endless, since you are working with python.

-Here's how to get started with using pygeon in that manner.
+Here's how to get started with using lamya in that manner.

 Say for this example we have an old blog that has multiple authors and the content is separated as so::